 Museums are the bearers, collectors and transmitters of common cultural heritage.
 Aboa Vetus & Ars Nova's task in the area of cultural heritage is the collection of contemporary art and the research of archaeology.
-The cornerstones of the museum are the art collection of Matti Koivurinta Art Foundation together with the relics of the museum's plot and the collection of archaeological finds from the museum's soil.
-Research is an everyday part of the museum operation and it has to do with not only the preparation of exhibitions, but also the documentation, various museum projects and the publications of Aboa Vetus & Ars Nova.
+The cornerstones of the museum are the art collection of Matti Koivurinta Foundation together with the relics of the museum's plot and the collection of archaeological finds from the museum's soil.
+Research is an everyday part of the museum's operation, not only the preparation of exhibitions, but also in all the documentation, projects and publications of Aboa Vetus & Ars Nova.

 The core of Aboa Vetus & Ars Nova's operations is outlined as follows:

 Aboa Vetus & Ars Nova is a museum of history and contemporary art.
 It preserves, studies, discovers and transmits, dealing in experiences and well-being.
 Aboa Vetus & Ars Nova is an inviting, accessible museum.
 Our goal is the best museum experience ever.